-While the Eisenhower principle works fine there is something missing that makes the difference between people the ones that manage time pretty well and those who seem to have more time than others.
+While the Eisenhower principle works fine, something is missing that makes the difference between people that manage time pretty well and those who seem to have more time than others.
 It is the third dimension that should define your priority:

 - Significance: How long does it matter?
-This additional dimension will make sure that you work on things that will make your more effective and efficient on the very long term.
-Especially in the modern world this third parameter becomes more and more important.
+This additional dimension will make sure that you work on things that will make you more effective and efficient in the very long term.
+Especially in the modern world, this third parameter becomes more and more critical.

 Spend time on things today that will leave you more time tomorrow

 How does the third factor work?
 After answering the first two questions, ask yourself how long that task will matter.
-How long will I see the impact of the task, can I do it in a different way so that it matters longer?
+How long will I see the impact of the task?
+Can I do it differently so that it matters longer?
 If two tasks have the same importance and urgency, but one has a long term impact while the other is just short term, then do the one with the long term impact first.

 The four questions loop

-On a daily basis you should go through the things that are on your list and filter them using the following four questions:
+Daily, it would be best if you went through the things that are on your list and filter them using the following four questions: